nielsvoss/holdyourbreathmod/README.md

 # Hold Your Breath - A Minecraft Mod

-A Minecraft mod for Fabric 1.20.1 which makes players hold their breath in real life when they go underwater.
+A Minecraft mod for Fabric 1.20.1 and 1.21 which makes players hold their breath in real life when they go underwater.

 ## Breath Holding